Get A Life, Archer!

 - Jan 1980 - May 1980: Dyson's Refractory, Woodville, Derbyshire, England

 Within a week of returning from America, I had successfully interviewed for this job.
-A four month stint as a Quality Technician before flying off to America.
-I only needed temporary work, since I knew
+A four month stint as a Quality Control Technician before flying off to America.
+I only needed temporary work, since

 - Sep 1980 - Jan 1981 Plasmed Corporation, Wallingford, Connecticut, USA